esteael/treer/README.md

 # treer
-a file tree generator tool.
+└── a file tree generator tool made in python.